AaX003/AaX003/README.md

 # **Hello!
-My name is AaXanah!
-I am a Full Stack Developer!🌷🚀**
+My name is AaXanah, and I am a Full Stack Developer!**

 ### Passions
-- I specialize in ui/ux design using Figma and react code
+- I specialize in ui/ux design using Figma, Adobe Express, Adobe Illustrator, and more

-- I enjoy using React to build my applications
+- I utilize React to build fun and scalable applications, ranging from games to ecommerce to portfolios.

 <br/>